CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 > Because Pon Opar is a sage in the same company as a gold ring, you play your _Test of Fire_ on Tarcil's gold ring at any time during your turn.
 You roll a 5 for the test, so you may play either your _Trifling Ring_ (any result) or your _Magic Ring of Lies_ (6 or less) with Tarcil.
 In either case, the gold ring is discarded.
 If you had rolled a 9 or higher, you would have had the choice of playing your _Dwarven Ring of Durin's Tribe_ or your _Trifling Ring_.

 {: .note }
-> **Note:** A Ringwraith may carry a ring but may not use it (i.e., all items have no effect on a Ringwraith's company or on his attributes and abilities).
+> **Note:** A Ringwraith may carry a ring but may not use it (i.e., all items have no effect on a Ringwraith's company or on their attributes and abilities).
 >
 > **Clarification:** Mind rings are minor items and are played as such.
 They are **not** special items.